MC 4613 DVD - Hi-Fi System AEG - Free user manual and instructions

 Echo

-Here you can adapt the echo of the audio output.
-Increase the echo by moving the control in the direction of the „8“.
-The echo is reduced by pushing the control in the direction of the „2“.
-Turn the control to „OFF“ if you do not wish to hear any echo.
+Here you can adjust the echo of the audio output.
+Increase the echo by moving the control toward the "8".
+The echo is reduced by pushing the control toward the "2".
+Turn the control to "OFF" if you do not wish to hear any echo.

 Here you can set the volume of the microphone.